-The Kuranda Amphitheatre Society Incorporated (KAS) manages the venue.
-All revenues from activities and membership fees are directed towards maintaining and upgrading facilities of the Amphitheatre, and to foster community development through the Arts.
-Kuranda Amphitheatre is a not for profit organisation.
+Kuranda Amphitheatre is managed by the Kuranda Amphitheatre Society Incorporated (KAS), which is a not-for-profit organisation.
+All revenue from activities and membership fees are directed towards maintaining and upgrading the Amphitheatre’s facilities, and towards fostering community development through the Arts.

 The KAS is wholly operated by community volunteers, including the KAS Management Committee, which is appointed by KAS members at annual general meetings (AGM).
 All Kuranda Amphitheatre members are eligible and encouraged to attend the AGMs.